larsjuhljensen/tagger/README.md

 If you are using the CPR server infrastructure, the Medline documents are available under /home/purple1/databases/Medline

+The format of the input files are tab separated columns that contain the following data:
+1. identifier
+2. authors
+3. journal
+4. year
+5. title
+6. text

 #### Types ####

 Specified with the --types command line option.
 Types is a tab delimited file that contains the integer representing the types of entities you are interested in tagging.